Osteoporosis: A Battle For Your Bones

 Bisphosphonates: Most Commonly Prescribed For Osteoporosis

-- Ibandronate (Boniva) can be taken orally monthly or given by intravenous injection every three months and reduces the risk of vertebral fractures by 50% over three years.
+- Ibandronate (Boniva): can be taken orally monthly or given by intravenous injection every three months

-- Risedronate (Actonel, Atelvia) can be taken daily, weekly, bimonthly, or monthly and reduces the incidence of vertebral fractures by 41-49 % and nonvertebral fractures by 36% over 3 years.
+- Risedronate (Actonel, Atelvia): can be taken orally daily, weekly, bimonthly, or monthly

 Hormone Replacement Therapy for Osteoporosis

 Twenty-to-thirty years ago, menopausal hormone therapy (MHT) (previously called hormone replacement therapy [HRT]) was considered the gold standard for preventing not only osteoporosis but treating menopausal symptoms as well.
 That all changed after publication of the results of the Women's Initiative Trial in 2002 which showed the risks associated with HRT use (an increased risk of breast cancer, blood clots, heart attacks, and stroke) outweighed the benefits (decreased rates of hip and vertebral fractures and colon cancer).

 MHT may consist of either estrogen therapy alone or an estrogen-progestin combination.
 While not recommended as first-line osteoporosis therapy, estrogen may still be used to prevent osteoporosis in young women with premature menopause or primary ovarian failure.
 In women who are postmenopausal, it is usually reserved for those with persistent, intolerable menopausal symptoms or in those who do not tolerate other osteoporosis treatments.
 Examples of hormonal treatments include Premarin, estradiol, and Femhrt.